noxonsu/tools.onout.org/doc/faq.md

 The `body` element must contain `h1` and `h2` headers, each `img` element must have an `alt` attribute with a fitting text description.

-## How do I add a product to the catalogue?
+## How do I add a product to the catalog?

 0. Use a pre-made [example](https://github.com/noxonsu/tools.onout.org/pull/56/commits/5c79f3ca5f35a1bfd3158e2865714467b3b1c505).
 0. Use presale cover.